processone/eturnal/README.md

 [eturnal][2] is a modern, straightforward STUN and TURN server with full IPv6 support.
-For TURN authentication, the mechanism described in the [REST API for Access to TURN Services specification][3] is implemented.
+For TURN authentication, the mechanism described in the [REST API for Access to TURN Services][3] specification is implemented.

 ## Installation